roteKlaue/sussy-util/README.md

 >Random.randomDouble(upper, lower); // returns a random double with upper and lower bounds
 >Random.randomString(length, charset?); // returns a random string with given length and charset
 >Random.randomChar(charset?); // returns a random char with given charset
+>Random.randomElement(array?); // returns a random element of an array
 >```

 ### Set